hoichi/chops/doc/FuncSpec.md

 ## IN

-- can we make all the chained calls temporally isolated? or should the order be a part of the semantics?

 ### Questions:
 - How do we customize gathering all the data from single files into model(s)?
 - How do we watch for template partials?